RELEVANT AS OF 1:00pm 24 November 2020

 They have also indicated that their intention is to recover any SEISS grant which was not due by way of a 100% tax charge in a manner which is independent of the self-assessment tax return, although penalties are only likely to be levied in cases of deliberate non-compliance.

-The scheme is now closed to new claims for the first grant.
+The scheme is now closed to new claims for the first and second grants.
 The eligibility criteria is the same for both grants, and is summarised below

 The grant is calculated based on your average profits and losses for the 2016-17, 2017-18 and 2018-19 tax years (where applicable).
 The maximum grant is £2,500 per month or 80% of your average monthly profits for a three month period (whichever is lower).